- The Sound Sleeper

 What does poor sleep do to my immune system?

-During sleep, your body produces and releases cytokines, a protein that targets infection and creates an immune response.
-Without sleep, you produce fewer of these proteins and you don’t give your body enough time to utilize any cytokines once an infection is present, essentially hindering your own body’s ability to fight infection.
+During sleep, your body produces and releases infection-fighting hormones and proteins, which help create an immune response to target infection.
+Without sleep, you produce fewer of these proteins and you don’t give your body enough time to properly respond to an infection once present, essentially hindering your own body’s ability to fight infection.

-Increases stress hormone levels, which can suppress your immune system
+Increases stress hormones levels, which can suppress your immune response

 Sick people that are sleep deprived feel worse